patternfly/training-scenarios/react-charts/bar-chart/step5.md

 5) <strong>Between these components add the `<ChartAxis>` components.</strong>

 The `<Chart>` component displays an axis by default.
 Add labels and grid lines here to enhance the component.
+Ensuring grid lines appear behind the bars is important to the design.
+They can get mixed up if `ChartAxis` is added below `ChartBar`.

 a) <strong>Add the `<ChartAxis>` component with a label property.</strong>